arifire21/survey-app-boilerplate/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 A  web application made to streamline both survey types used during competitions.
+# This template is STILL A WORK IN PROGRESS

 *Now featuring* image uploads for pit survey, and filtering options for pit / match data entries